How can sedation help?

 You will, however, experience a deeper state of relaxation and many of our patients on IV sedation find that they don’t remember the procedure afterwards.

 The length of time you will need to be sedated will depend on the length of time required for your dental treatment.
-Your dentist will be able to give you an approximate time frame so you can estimate costs and arrange transport to and from your appointment if undertaking IV sedation.
+Your dentist will be able to give you an approximate time frame so you arrange transport and an escort home from your appointment if undertaking IV sedation.

-Are there any long term effects of sedation?
+Are ther any long term effects for sedation?

 There are no proven long term effects from intermittent use of sedation.
-Some of our patients may feel ‘groggy’ and tired after their appointment if undergoing IV sedation but fully recover within 24 hours.
+Some people may feel ‘groggy’ and tired after their appointment if undergoing IV sedation but fully recover within 24 hours.
 Be sure to inform our trained IV specialist regarding any current or past health conditions and medications that may affect treatment.

 Are there any special instructions pre sedation that I need to be aware of before my appointment?